Mental Health Awareness Week

 - BookTrust has compiled lists of recommended titles for all ages that explore issues of mental health and emotional literacy.

-- Beano for Schools in partnership with Young Minds has created a series of six lesson plans featuring favourite Beano characters to help children understand their emotions and mental health better.
+- Beano for Schools in partnership with Young Minds has created a series of lesson plans featuring favourite Beano characters to help children better understand their emotions and mental health.
 The lesson plans include a short animation, PowerPoint presentation and activity sheets.
 There are versions for KS1 and KS2 and everything is linked to the PSHE curriculum in England, Scotland and Wales.

 Visit the resource